 I never recommend using any one coat paints as I find the extra coats of paint on a wall or ceiling the better it tends to look.
 All these one coat products never, in my opinion, get the high-quality finish I am after and in the end if you are spending all that money getting things plastered you may as well go that extra mile and finish them to a high standard.

-I have a little OCD when it comes to finishing, and I like everything to be perfect and any imperfections are sorted out at the mist coat stage.
+I enjoy painting new plaster but I have a little OCD when it comes to finishing, and I like everything to be perfect and any imperfections are sorted out at the mist coat stage.
 I hate seeing blemishes in painted walls and some of the plastering I have seen in my time needs a good painter to straighten them out.
 Spend your time getting this right, and you will have a first class finish, and you won’t be lying in bed staring at a slight mark in your ceiling that will drive you crazy.

 If you have any questions about painting new plaster then please head over to www.plasterersforum.com for more information and advice.